Mother India: Script

 Khan was inspired by American author Pearl S. Buck and her books The Good Earth (1931) and The Mother (1934); he also saw the film The Good Earth (1937), directed by Sidney Franklin.
 The Mother chronicled the life of a Chinese woman, including her married life and lonely struggle after being abandoned by her husband.
 Aspects of Mother India, such as moneylenders, toiling on land, and rearing children through hardship were part of the story.
 Khan originally drew upon these influences in making his 1940 film Aurat, the original version of Mother India.
 Khan bought the rights of Aurat from the production company National Studios for ₹35,000 (valued at about US$7,350 in 1957).
 Stylistic elements of Mother India show similarities with Vsevolod Pudovkin's Soviet silent film Mother (1926); Our Daily Bread (1934), directed by King Vidor; and films of Alexander Dovzhenko.
 Certain imagery in the film, such as "happy farmers, sickles in their hand, smiling from behind ripening crops", resemble posters by Soviet constructivist artists.

 The script of Aurat was devised by Wajahat Mirza, based upon a story by Babubhai Mehta.
 For Mother India, it was reworked by Mirza and the young screenwriter S. Ali Raza.
 Apart from Mehboob Khan, Mirza and Raza, prominent screenwriters Aghajani Kashmeri, Zia Sarhadi, Akhtar Mirza, music director Naushad, assistant director Chimankant Desai and many others were consulted.
-The dialogue, reworked by Mirza and Raza, is a blend of Urdu, vernacular Hindi, and its literary counterpart.
+The dialogue, reworked by Mirza and Raza, is in vernacular Hindi, and its literary counterpart.
 As Mirza and Raza were from the Urdu literary tradition, they wrote the dialogues in Urdu script.

 The script was intentionally written in a way that promoted the empowerment of women in Indian society (including the power to resist sexual advances) and the maintenance of a sense of moral dignity and purpose as individuals; this was contrary to what Mayo had claimed in her book.
 These themes, present in Aurat, were further developed with a strong sense of nationalism and nation-building, using characters personifying abstract qualities such as "beauty and goodness, wealth and power, poverty and exploitation, and community spirit".